sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_8_version_tagging/embedding_8_version_tagging.md

 This QuickStart introduces you to Version Tagging in a Sigma embedded environment in order to manage promotions of Workbooks via the 3rd party tools.

-Version tagging allows you to employ a software development cycle to control workbook versions, using tags.
+Version tagging allows you to employ a software development cycle to control Workbook versions, using Tags.
 For example, Sigma can have a development, staging, and production version of a workbook and migrate changes as needed.
 This allows you to control which workbook versions are viewable by your users.

 When you create a tag and assign it to a workbook, you essentially **freeze the state of that workbook**.
 The process of tagging a workbook creates a duplicate that can be shared with other stakeholders and users.